NST BS 650

 The NST BS 650 is a German aircraft engine that was designed and produced by NST-Machinenbau of Niedergörsdorf for use in ultralight aircraft.

 By March 2018 the engine was no longer advertised on the company website and seems to be out of production.

 Design and development

-The BS 650 is a twin-cylinder four-stroke, Vee configuration, 630 cc displacement, air-cooled, gasoline engine design, with a poly V belt reduction drive with a reduction ratio of 2.7:1.
+The BS 650 is a twin-cylinder four-stroke, Vee configuration, 630 cc displacement, air-cooled, petrol engine design, with a poly V belt reduction drive with a reduction ratio of 2.7:1.
 It employs dual magnetos and produces 35 hp at 4200 rpm, with a compression ratio of 9.0:1.